Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

-Two key conjectures or hopes that crystallised from Creutzig and Ridout's work in \cite{glCR,CR1,CR2} were that the category of weight modules is rigid (this implies that the fusion product is exact, a necessary condition for anything akin to a Verlinde formula to be well defined) and that the fusion product decomposition formulae predicted by the generalised Verlinde formulae of Creutzig and Ridout are true (at levels \(k=-\frac12,-\frac43\) the fusion product formulae were explicitly checked using the Nahm-Gaberdiel-Kausch algorithm).
-Two of the main results of this paper are that both of these conjectures hold in the sense that all weight modules are rigid and that that predicted decomposition formulae for fusion products of projective modules are true.
-Another important result of our work is that the analogous conjectures for the category of weight modules for the $\mathcal{N}=2$ fractional minimal models also hold.
-That is, all weight modules are rigid and the conjectured fusion product decompositions of \cite{CLRW} hold.
+Two key conjectures or hopes that crystallised from Creutzig and Ridout's work in \cite{glCR,CR1,CR2} were that the category of weight modules is rigid (this implies that the fusion product is exact, a necessary condition for anything akin to a Verlinde formula being well-defined) and that the fusion product decomposition formulae predicted by the generalised Verlinde formulae of Creutzig and Ridout are true.
+These conjectures were proved for levels \(k=-\frac12,-\frac43\) in \cite{CMY2} and our work here proves them for all admissible levels in general.

+This paper makes use of a coset realisation of the \(\Nt=2\) superconformal algebra in terms of \(\slt\) and a fermionic ghost (or \(bc\)) system \cite{KZ1,KZ2,CL2,EG}.
+Because of this the representation theories of \(\Nt=2\) and \(\slt\) are closely intertwined and any statement about the representation theory for one algebra has a corresponding version for the other.
+In particular, rigidity holds for \(\slt\) if and only if it holds for \(\mathcal{N}=2\).
+Our proofs rely crucially on this connection as certain statements are easier to prove for \(\slt\) and others for \(\mathcal{N}=2\).